James Don Edwards

 As professor emeritus, he has served on the boards of Home Banc, Georgia National Bank, Georgia Cities in Schools, Greenfield Capital, Cornerstone Bank, and East Lake Foundation.

-He lives in Athens, Georgia, with his wife, Clara, who has supported his career since their marriage in 1947.
+He lived in Athens, Georgia, with his wife, Clara, who had supported his career since their marriage in 1947.
 They have one son, James Don Edwards, Jr., and four granddaughters.
-He is the 69th member of the Accounting Hall of Fame, James Don Edwards.
+He was the 69th member inducted into The Accounting Hall of Fame.

 James Don Edwards passed away on November 21, 2020 at the age of 94 years.